 What if I don’t have the necessary 60 credits?

-- You may take additional credits at any accredited college or university to help reach the necessary 60 credits.
-It is important to note that to be eligible for federal loans, a student needs at least 72 completed undergraduate credits.
+You may take additional credits at any accredited college or university to help reach the necessary 60 credits.
+In addition, Roberts Wesleyan University is now offering Associate's program options which you might want to explore.